SHIPS AND SHIPWRECKS ALONG THE MANITOWOC COUNTY SHORE

 1868Jonah RichardsTug25t.Jasper Hanson Manitowoc

-1868Kitty SmokeTug75t.Jasper Hanson ManitowocBurned at the mouth of the Saginaw River, 1889, no lives lost.
+1868Kitty SmokeTug75t.Jasper Hanson ManitowocBurned at the mouth of the Saginaw River, Nov 26, 1889.
+No lives lost.

 1868ManitowocSchooner569t.
 210 ft.G.S.
 Rand ManitowocWrecked on North Manitou Island, MI., 10 Nov 1900